 When Ahmed arrived in Christchurch, he got straight to work, setting up the Somali Association.
 He then went to talk to the Ministry of Education about establishing a homework centre.
 Hagley Community College provided the venue and the Homework and Study Support for Students Years 1-13 has now been running for 13 years.

 The refugee communities in Christchurch expanded in the early 2000s to include people from Afghanistan, Korea and Ethiopia.
 Under Ahmed’s leadership, the homework centre adjusted to accommodate those communities.
 He says that it hasn’t always been plain sailing bringing refugee communities together, but it’s an important part of their journey here.
 He has become expert in finding the common ground.

 “Working together makes better sense.
 We get better results,” he says.

-Ahmed acknowledges two people who have supported him consistently over the years and helped him understand how the New Zealand system works.
-They have opened doors for them and trusted that they have the solutions to their problems within their communities.
+Ahmed acknowledges two people who have supported him consistently over the years and helped him understand how the New Zealand system works – Ann Dysart and George Clark.
+They have opened doors and trusted that the community has the solutions to its problems within.

-One of those people is E Tū Whānau’s Ann Dysart who Ahmed met in 2002 when she was managing the Settling In initiative.
+Ahmed first met E Tū Whānau’s Ann Dysart in 2002 when she was managing the Settling In initiative.
 He credits her with being one of the few people who understood the need for refugees to have their own voice in forums with government and NGOs.
-With her support he led the establishment of the Canterbury Refugee Council which became a significant player both regionally and nationally.
+With her support, he led the establishment of the Canterbury Refugee Council which became a significant player both regionally and nationally.
 Ahmed was also one of the founding members of the first-ever national voice for refugees, the National Refugee Network.